carpentrycon/carpentrycon2022/README.md

 # CarpentryCon 2022
-This repo will build the forthcoming website for CarpentryCon 2022.
+This repo builds the website for CarpentryCon 2022 at https://2022.carpentrycon.org/.

 Check out CarpentryCon 2020 at http://2020.carpentrycon.org/.